1964 Kennedy Silver Half Dollar

 1964 Kennedy Half Dollar Reverse

 On March 24, 1964 the coin was released to the general public.
+There was an enormous public demand at the time of release, driven both by the desire to have a memento of the late president and by speculators who believed the coin would become rare and valuable.
 Thousands of people stood in line at the Mint to get the first coins.
 Even though the number of coins that each person could buy was limited, coins were quickly sold out.
+Many were hoarded upon release, making them less common in circulation.

 The mintage of Kennedy halves produced during 1964 was enormous in comparison to previous silver half dollar mintages.
 Over 277 million coins were minted in Philadelphia for circulation.
 An additional 156 million coins were minted in Denver.
 Despite the incredible supply, the coins continued to disappear as fast as they were issued as people began hoarding.